 - Total of 70% (70/100) or better on the three tests. - Satisfactory participation in group discussions and activities with evaluation from the instructor.
 This requires that you come to class on time.
-Missing class or being tardy will affect your grade.

-Missing more than 4 class periods will result in a grade of "F," a withdrawal, or an incomplete.
-Each 2 tardies (or leaving class early) will be counted as 1 absence. - One FULL page written response (of acceptable quality) to the "Category I What and Why" questions at the end of each chapter.
+Missing class, leaving early, or being tardy can affect your grade.
+Missing more than 4 class periods will be considered when assigning grades.
+Each 2 tardies (or leaving class early) will be counted as 1 absence. - One FULL page written response (of acceptable quality) to the "Category I -What and Why" questions at the end of each chapter.
 Written work consists of a one-page evaluation of chapter content with reactions, opinions, and application of the material.
 Thus, for the 10 written assignments, you will need a total of 10 pages of written work for the term.
-Evaluation will be made on the basis of Pass/Incomplete, with the option of resubmitting papers that were not up to par as judged by the Journal Rubric.
+Evaluation will be made on the basis of

+Pass/Incomplete, with the option of resubmitting papers that were not up to par as judged by the Journal Rubric.
 This written work is also called "journal entries."

 Papers will be single spaced with one inch margins and 12 point font.
 (You may need to reset the default format settings on your word processor to get single spacing, 12-point font, and 1 inch margins.)
 Full pages do NOT begin half way down the page, and they do NOT have much double spacing between paragraphs and questions.
-Name, chapter, category, and question number in upper left corner.
+Name, chapter, category, and question number, single spaced, in upper left corner.
 Work not adhering to these standards will not be collected.

 Written work is due the week after each chapter is covered in class.
-(For example, Chapter 1 written work is due the beginning of week 2.)
-The drop dead date for written work is the Tuesday after each test.
-For example, written work for Chapters 1-4 is due the beginning of week 5.
+(For example, Chapter 1 written work is due the beginning of week 2 and Chapter 2 written work is due the beginning of week 3.)
+Written work later than one week will be lowered an entire grade.
+(Thus, to get a "C" you would need to write two full pages.)